minhanhdang06/POWER_BI_Global-Superstore-Sales-and-Expansion-Strategy-Analysis/README.md

 1. Restore revenue growth by implementing marketing and sales campaigns in low-performing quarters.

 2. Expand business in Central and North Asia, because these are the two most profitable regions.

+3. Reduce return rates in LATAM, APAC and US by improving quality control and after-sales service.

+4. Focus on Corporate and Home Office customers to increase stable revenue, instead of just depending on Consumer.

+5. Promote sales of technology products, because they have the highest profit margin (42.06%), and optimize the strategy for Furniture.

+6. Improve logistics and shipping services, especially enhancing fast shipping for high-value orders.